1jour1vin

 Nose

-Complex, precise aromatic expression, with nuances of blackberry, blueberry and liquorice
+Complex, precise aromatic expression, with hints of blackberry, blueberry, and licorice

 Mouth

-The woodiness is well integrated, the palate is fresh, the texture continuous and a pulpy character is perceptible on the finish.
+The woodiness is well integrated, the palate is fresh, the texture is continuous, and a pulpy character is noticeable on the finish.

 Serve